-I accept that there is not very much the Government can do, but will the Minister set out what it might be possible to do in terms of identifying or facilitating the identification of any new buyer?
+I accept that there is not very much the Government can do, but will the Minister set out what it might be possible to do in identifying or facilitating the identification of any new buyer?
 On retraining, although hopefully that will not be necessary, what sort of package might the Government be willing to put in place if it does prove necessary in future?

 At the current time, we are going to be focused on finding the right buyer.
 We will work across government to ensure that the right buyer is found.
 If there are already existing purchasers involved, that is commercially sensitive and something for the company.

 I very much hope that we never have to look at any sort of retraining package for the site.
 Obviously, if we did I would come back to the House on it.
 However, this is a growing, profitable business—one of the jewels in the crown of UK aerospace—and I would imagine that buyers for this site are lining up to invest in the jobs and skills in Northern Ireland.

 One of the finest visits I had the honour of making when I was a business Minister was to this remarkable factory in Belfast.
 I went with the hon.
 Member for Belfast East (Gavin Robinson).
 They are indeed a highly skilled workforce making a world-class product.
 It was remarkable to see those wings being made.
 Does the Minister not agree, though, that British aerospace has basically been built on the fact that we are a member of the European Union, that any potential buyer will surely not be attracted even to the brilliant workforce with this outstanding product when we leave—if we leave—the European Union, and that the truth and reality is now dawning on many people that the best deal with the European Union is the deal that we currently have?